Primary tabs

 Teaching

 One to one supervision | Postgraduate students are expected to meet regularly with their supervisor and update their student log to reflect those meetings.
-In addition, students also have a "second supervisor", or adviser, whom they may meet termly.
-An adviser maybe someone who can advise on certain aspects of the thesis, but can also advise on the overall shape of a student's project.
-In addition, the department provides support and annual reviews with the course directors.
+In addition to their principal supervisor, students also have an adviser and sometimes have a second supervisor, depending on the nature of the project.
+An adviser may be someone who can advise on certain aspects of the thesis, but can also advise on the overall shape of a student's project.
+In addition, the Department provides support and annual reviews with the course directors.
 The University of Cambridge publishes an annual Code of Practice which sets out the University’s expectations regarding supervision.
 The supervisor will provide written feedback to the student each term with progress reports submitted online.
-The feedback will relate to the progress the student has made and include a specific comment on their research project.
-This will be discussed with the student in advance of the submission of the report to the University. |
+The feedback will relate to the progress the student has made and include a specific comment on their research project. |

 ---|---|

-Seminars & classes | There is a student seminar every Friday where two students present their work, this is open to all staff and students in the Department.
-Students will do a seminar once each year they are with us, so three times for PhD and one for an MPhil.
-The student seminars are an important part of the PhD/MPhil journey and a chance to hear about other research that is going on in the Department as there is a wide range of research being carried out.
-The Department also has Thursday seminars which are open to the Department, these are generally weekly, but may vary depending on availability of speakers. |
+Seminars & classes | A student seminar is held every Friday, at which two students present their work to staff and other students in the Department.
+Students will present once each year they are with us, so three times during a PhD course and once during an MPhil course.
+The student seminars are an important part of the PhD journey and a chance to hear about the wide range of research being carried out in the Department.
+Department seminars are also generally held weekly, with talks delivered by researchers within the Department and visiting speakers.
+A student representative team is appointed each year, this team will then organise further events for students in the Department. |

 Feedback